 The Rodolphe Mérieux Laboratory has facilities and equipment making it possible to create an applied research unit and to carry out research projects for the GABRIEL network.
 Research focuses primarily on infectious diseases: tuberculosis, HIV/AIDS, hepatitis B and C, etc.

 The laboratory has also participated in a pneumonia study, working with the pediatrics department of the Gabriel Touré Teaching Hospital in Bamako, in addition to evaluating patients’ sensitivity to tuberculosis drugs and identifying multidrug-resistant Mycobacterium tuberculosis strains.

 Training for biologists and laboratory technicians

 The Rodolphe Mérieux Laboratory is divided into five units: immunoserology, hematology, biochemistry, microbiology, and molecular biology.
 It was designed to meet the specifications of the ISO 14644 standard, parts 1 and 4 (“Cleanrooms and Associated Controlled Environments”).

 In addition, the Charles Mérieux Center for Infectious Disease is outfitted with several training laboratories and a multimedia library where training classes are held for biologists and laboratory technicians working for medical laboratories.
-The center also participates in the West African Network of Biomedical Analysis Laboratories (RESAOLAB), which includes seven member countries: Benin, Burkina Faso, Guinea, Mali, Niger, Senegal and Togo.
+The center also participates in the West African Network of clinical laboratories (RESAOLAB), which includes seven member countries: Benin, Burkina Faso, Guinea, Mali, Niger, Senegal and Togo.

 - Government of the Republic of Mali